The Devon Food Movement

-The hashtag #fivemilefood has been doing the rounds on my feeds lately, so I thought I'd check it out.
+Heard of the hashtag #fivemilefood?
+I thought I'd check it out.
 A new pub and new venture?
 Super-glad I did!

 The planets aligned recently and I got to experience two separate indie ventures, coming together in one beautifully evanescent partnership, AKA a seriously stonking pop-up supper.
 Shall I explain?